miketabb33/michaels-articles/articles/oauth.md

 ## The End

 Thanks for reading!
-I hope you found these notes helpful and to learn more, take Aaron Parecki’s Udemy's course: “The Nuts and Bolts of OAuth 2.0” [Course Link](https://www.udemy.com/course/oauth-2-simplified/).
+I hope you found these notes helpful and to learn more, take Aaron Parecki’s Udemy's course, “The Nuts and Bolts of OAuth 2.0.”
+[Course Link](https://www.udemy.com/course/oauth-2-simplified/).
+(Consider adding a recap of what was covered)

 #### Additional OAuth Resources
 - [Interactive walkthrough of different OAuth flows](https://www.oauth.com/playground/)